 This step is quite easy.
 There are different levels of resistance that can be used in a rowing machine.
 Since you are most likely a beginner, you will want to use a lower resistance setting to begin.
 There should be a handle next to the wheel of the rowing machine with numbers 1-10.
 This is called the damper setting.
 Set the handle somewhere near the three.
 As you begin your workout, you can adjust this to your needs.
 Aim to be able to maintain between 20-25 strokes per minute.

 This is an example of the damper setting on a xebex brand rowing machine.

 [Step 2] Lock In Your Feet

 In order to keep your feet from falling out of the strap during a rowing workout, you need to securely fasten your feet into the straps of the footplate.
 Place the straps over the top of your foot, not your toes.
 Tighten it until there is no give.
 Your heels should be touching the bottom of the foot plate.

 This is a great picture of how your feet should look when done.

 [Step 3] Get Into Starting Position “The Finish”

 The four different positions of the proper way of how to use a rowing machine are named which is helpful.
 The first position, how you begin your workout, is called “the finish”.
-I know that seems backwards to begin with the finish but trust me, this will work.
+I know that seems backward to begin with the finish but trust me, this will work.

 To get into the finish position, you need to have your legs completely extended, back slightly leaning back, and have a firm grip on the handlebar, or oar.
 The oar should be in towards your chest at about the bottom of your ribs, with your elbows pointing out to the sides.